VanderpoelLiam/liamvanderpoel.com/content/archive/rlhf.md

 1. Curate a dataset of preference data

 2. Train a reward model
-3. Use reinforcement learning (RL) "to optimize a language model policy to produce responses assigned high reward without drifting excessively far from the original model."
-[DPO paper](https://arxiv.org/pdf/2305.18290)
+3. Use reinforcement learning (RL) "to optimize a language model policy to produce responses assigned high reward without drifting excessively far from the original model." quote from [Direct Preference Optimization: Your Language Model is Secretly a Reward Model](https://arxiv.org/pdf/2305.18290)

 Step 1 is straightforward, given a prompt we generate completions and then have either a human or another LLM rank the completions in order of preference.
 The complexity of RLHF comes from steps 2 and 3.